fc-thrisp-hurrata-dlm-graveyard/engine-defunct/README.md

-Engine is tools and help for building web frameworks in Go.
+Engine is a core to drive a Go web framework.

 https://thrisp.github.io/engine/